nottrobin/development.robinwinslow.uk/_posts/2019-02-05-learning-lxd.md

 layout: post
 ---

-*I initially [wrote this](https://github.com/nottrobin/robinwinslow.uk/blob/66be16a8281206c7fd41d7b403be2895f4b49c24/_posts/learning-lxd.md) on 17th May, 2016 - nearly 3 years ago.
-I didn't publish it then, I just left it in drafts, for no good reason.
-Now I'm publishing it.*
+*I initially [drafted this](https://github.com/nottrobin/robinwinslow.uk/blob/66be16a8281206c7fd41d7b403be2895f4b49c24/_posts/learning-lxd.md) nearly 3 years ago.
+I didn't publish it then (for no good reason), so I'm publishing it now.
+I have gone through the article and made sure it still works with the latest LXD at the time of publishing.
+I also updated it to use `bionic` instead of `xenial`, and to cover [the snap version of LXD][lxd-snap] as well as [the deb][lxd-deb].*

-*I think all the advice here still works, the interface of LXD doesn't seem to have changed much.
-But apologies if my advice is out of date.*

 ---

-[Linux Containers (LXC)](https://linuxcontainers.org/) effectively spin up mini virtual operating systems inside Linux, except that they're much more light-weight, and therefore much quicker, than true [virtual machines][].
+[Linux Containers (LXC)](https://linuxcontainers.org/) effectively spin up mini virtual operating systems inside Linux, except that they're much more light-weight, and therefore much quicker, than true [virtual machines][VMs].

-[LXD][] is a new system-wide daemon which improves performance & security, and also offers an improve interface for the `lxc` command.
+[LXD][] is a new system-wide daemon from Canonical's [Stéphane Graber](https://twitter.com/stgraber) which improves performance & security, and also offers an improve interface for the `lxc` command.

 You may want to skip straight to [Installing LXD](#installing-lxd) or [How to use LXD](#how-to-use-lxd).